pyj05/memory-scRNA-seq/README.md

-# Single-cell RNA-seq downstream analysis workflow
+# Introduction

 This workflow organizes the supplied annotated Seurat objects and downstream R analyses into reproducible Snakemake rules.
+This is part of the data analysis for the manuscript "UTX preserves remote memory by orchestrating engram persistence through chromatin remodeling."

 ## Inputs